pineunity/apmec/doc/source/index.rst

       under the License.

 ===============================
-Welcome to Tacker Documentation
+Welcome to Apmec Documentation
 ===============================

-Tacker is an OpenStack service for NFV Orchestration with a general purpose VNF Manager to deploy and operate Virtual Network Functions (VNFs) and Network Services on an NFV Platform.
+Apmec is an OpenStack service for NFV Orchestration with a general purpose VNF Manager to deploy and operate Virtual Network Functions (VNFs) and Network Services on an NFV Platform.
 It is based on ETSI MANO Architectural Framework.